As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 The FAA heralded the project as part of its massive “Next Generation,” or NextGen, modernization of the nation’s air traffic system, projected to cost taxpayers $21 billion through 2030.

-A key element was that the roughly 50 percent of flights that arrive from the south on the west side would no longer have to fly as far north as Edmonds before turning and heading south.
+A key element was that roughly 50 percent of flights that arrive from the south on the west side would no longer have to fly as far north as Edmonds before turning and heading south.

-Instead, most of those planes could turn in a precisely guided arc over Elliott Bay and downtown Seattle, bringing new relief to the residents of Shoreline and all points north of the Lake Washington Ship Canal.
+Instead, most of those planes could turn in a precisely guided arc over Elliott Bay and downtown Seattle, bringing relief to the residents of Shoreline and all points north of the Lake Washington Ship Canal.

 This part of Greener Skies, which was first tested at Sea-Tac nearly a decade ago, was never implemented, however.
-A key reason is that no parallel satellite-guided path was ever developed for the east-side planes.
+A key reason is that no parallel satellite-guided path was developed for the east-side planes.

 Air traffic controllers cannot safely merge two heavy streams of airplane traffic arriving simultaneously if one follows a precise automated path and the other is guided by conventional voice commands via radio.
 The software they use to predict where planes will join isn’t advanced enough to ensure safe separation.